Simulate a cluster with ocelot¶

 _ = plot_simulated_cluster(cluster)

-This code stochastically pairs stars into binaries.
-Binaries closer than 0.6 arcseconds from each other are assumed to be unresolved by Gaia.
+Nothing has changed - but behind the scenes, ocelot paired stars in our cluster into binaries.
 (It takes a bit longer to run the first time, as the code uses numba

 to compile some parts of the binary star code.)